- What is parked car insurance?

 Can I file a claim with insurance for a parked car?

-You can and insurance claim for a parked car provided that you have an active policy and you are covered for the cause of the damage.
+You can file an insurance claim for a parked car provided that you have an active policy and you are covered for the cause of the damage.
 For instance, if you only have storage coverage but your car is parked on the street and there is a hit-and-run, you won't be covered.

 Do you have to insure a car that is not being driven?